faqtor/faqtor/README.md

 - return "nothing to do" if input has globs but no files
 - run factor if no output globs
 - run factor if has output globs but no files
-- run factor if some of output files do not exist
-- run factor if modification time for inputs is greater then modification time for outputs
+- run factor if modification time for input is greater then modification time for output
 - return "nothing to do" otherwise

 Calling `factor` method with no arguments is meaningful for some factors that have their "native" input or output globs.
 Example of such factor is one produced by [faqtor-of-uglify](https://www.npmjs.com/package/faqtor-of-uglify):